bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
 - [ ] **Tooltip Evolution - 1 week**
-	- [ ] Two things -
-		- [ ] Need to figure out a way to update payoff
-			- [ ] easy way - just make coin row enemy row and shop row globally accessible - $HACK$
-			- [ ] otherwise all coins need ptrs to them which, was really cumbersome
 	- [ ] Improve the efficiency of replace_placeholder and replace_placeholder_text
 		- [ ] Algorithm:
 			- [ ] Create a new blank string.